rolczynski/rolczynski.github.io/about.md

 share: false
 ---

 I am Machine Learning Engineer/Researcher.
-I've worked on both industrial and academic projects for startup companies, tech giants, and public sector institutions on a wide range of topics from natural language processing to speech recognition.
+I have worked on both industrial and academic projects for startup companies, tech giants, and public sector institutions on a wide range of topics from natural language processing to speech recognition.